 A sample of four projects of the capital expenditure program for 2011/12 were identified as requiring additional review due to unexpected increases in actual estimated costs compared with approved budget and assessed.
 We have assessed these projects against the Authority's definitions of prudency in particular the relevant driver and the decision making process and efficiency, including the standards of service, scope of work, timeliness of delivery and the costs.

-Three of the four projects have not been assessed as efficient.
-Table 101 provides an overview of the final assessment made for each project of the project sample chosen for assessment of prudency and efficiency.
+Two of the four projects have been assessed as both prudent and efficient.
+Table 109 provides an overview of the final assessment made for each project of the project sample chosen for assessment of prudency and efficiency.